aabatista/covid19_parameter_estimation/README.md

 ## **How to run the code**

+The command line to run sensibilityAnalysis.py from a Linux terminal is simply

+> **$ python3 sensibilityAnalysis.py**

 The command line to run activeWorld.py from a Linux terminal is

 > **$ python3 activeWorld.py configCountry.txt**